Seamless, Correct, and Generic Programming over Serialised Data: Meaning as Trees

 \ExecuteMetaData[Serialised/Desc.idr.tex]{fromString}

+\begin{remark}[Ad-hoc Polymorphisms for Literals] String, numeric, and floating point literals are respectively desugared using \IdrisFunction{fromString}, \IdrisFunction{fromInteger}, and \IdrisFunction{fromDouble}.
+Combined with the type-directed disambiguation (see above) of overloaded symbols, this allows users to compute potentially complex data from literals in a type-directed manner. \end{remark}

-If the name is valid then \IdrisFunction{isConstructor} will return a valid \IdrisType{Index} and \idris{} will be able to \IdrisKeyword{auto}matically fill-in the implicit proof.
+In this instance, this allows us to use string literals as proxies for constructor names.
+If the string literal stands for a valid name then \IdrisFunction{isConstructor} will return a valid \IdrisType{Index} and the compiler's proof search mechanism will be able to \IdrisKeyword{auto}matically fill-in the implicit proof.
 If the name is not valid then \idris{} will not find the index and will raise a compile time error.
-We include a successful example on the left and a failing test on the right hand side (\IdrisKeyword{failing} blocks are only accepted in \idris{} if their body leads to an error).
+We include a successful example on the left and a failing test on the right hand side where the compiler is not able to find a proof of (\IdrisFunction{isJust} \IdrisKeyword{(} \IdrisFunction{isConstructor} \IdrisData{"Cons"} \IdrisFunction{Tree}\IdrisKeyword{)}) because it is simply not the case that \IdrisData{"Cons"} is the name of a \IdrisFunction{Tree} constructor.

+\begin{remark}[Failing Blocks] A \IdrisKeyword{failing} block is a way to document (and enforce) that some code leads to an error.
+Such blocks are only accepted if their body parses but leads to an error during elaboration. \end{remark}

 Once equipped with the ability to pick constructors, we can define the type of algebras for the functor described by a \IdrisType{Data} description.
 For each possible constructor, we demand an algebra for the functor corresponding to the meaning of the constructor's description.